light156/multi-ancestry-COJO/README.md

 > Precompiled binaries for Linux, macOS, and Windows are all available in our GitHub repository.

 ---
 Please contact Yong (yong.wang@stats.ox.ac.uk) for software-related enquries and bug reports, or Mark (xiaotong.wang@psych.ox.ac.uk) for algorithm-related questions.
+We also welcome GitHub issues so that discussions are visible to all users.